Sternschanze: History

-The name of the quarter originates from a sconce (German: Schanze) formed like a star which has been built in the area in 1682 in front of the Hamburg Wallring.
-From the 1930s to the 1970s the quarter was home for a large number of working-class people.
-Since the 1970s, families and students have started to move into the area.
-It is nearly, but not fully, congruent with the entertainment district of Schanzenviertel with its many bars and clubs, which is dubbed "Schanze" by its inhabitants.
+The name of the quarter originates from a sconce (German: Schanze) shaped like a star that was built in 1682 in front of the Hamburg Wallring.
+From the 1930s to the 1970s the quarter was home to a large number of working-class people.
+In the 1970s, families and students started moving into the area.
+It nearly, but not fully, maps onto the entertainment district area of Schanzenviertel with its many bars and clubs, which is known as “die Schanze" by its inhabitants.
 In the local slang, residents here live "in the sconce" ("in der Schanze").

-The former concert house/theater building Rote Flora (built in 1888 as Flora concert hall) is also located here, at the street of Schulterblatt.
-It was squatted by leftist groups in 1989, after there were plans since 1987/88 to rebuild it as a new musical theater.
+The former concert house/theater building Rote Flora (built in 1888 as Flora concert hall) is also located here, at the street known as Schulterblatt.
+It was squatted by leftist groups in 1989, after plans in 1987/88 emerged to rebuild it as a new musical theater.
 These plans were later realized near Holstenstraße station as Neue Flora.
 Since the beginning of the occupation, Rote Flora was used for cultural events by the squatting groups.
 In 2000, the building was acquired by real-estate agent Klausmartin Kretschmer, under a contract where the city of Hamburg prohibited him to make any alterations.
 Because he planned to make alterations anyway, conflicts arose with residents.
 In 2014, Hamburg city re-bought the building to avoid further conflicts; the building was renovated in 2015 by volunteers.